-I’m a Managing Consultant at Greenstreet Berman and have 18 years of experience applying Human Factors in a wide range of high hazard industries.
+I’m a Director at Greenstreet Berman and have 18 years of experience applying Human Factors in a wide range of high hazard industries.
 I started out in the aerospace industry with GKN Westland Helicopters before moving into consultancy where I spent time working for Atkins, Serco and as an independent consultant.
 It was during these years that my experience in other industries grew as I became engaged in areas such as nuclear and rail.
 Before joining Greenstreet Berman I spent over 5 years as a specialist Nuclear Safety Inspector with the Office for Nuclear Regulation addressing the Generic Design Assessment of new reactor designs and the defence related licensee sites.
 I’m a Registered Ergonomist and, along with a colleague, started the Institute for Ergonomics and Human Factor’s Nuclear Ergonomics Special Interest Group.

 What do you do at Greenstreet Berman Ltd?

 As Director my role involves a wide spread of activity.
 As well as delivering technical work across Greenstreet Berman’s wide range of services I also have a particular role in looking after aspects of the business, management and development of staff and the development of future work opportunities.